chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_installation.md

 ## R

-The R package will be soon deposited in R-Universe.
-In the meantime you directly install from github using the [devtools](https://devtools.r-lib.org/) R package.
+The R package will be soon deposited into R-Universe.
+In the meantime you can directly install from github using the [devtools](https://devtools.r-lib.org/) R package.

 From an R session: